sqlmapproject/sqlmap/FAQ.md

 ## How to use sqlmap with `mod_rewrite` enabled?

-Just put `*` to the place where sqlmap should check for injections in URI itself.
-For example, `./sqlmap.py -u "www.site.com/id1/1*/id2/2"` sqlmap will try to inject the payloads just at that place marked with `*` character.
+Append an asterisk, `*`, to the place where sqlmap should check for injections in URI itself.
+For example, `./sqlmap.py -u "http://target.tld/id1/1*/id2/2"`, sqlmap will inject its payloads at that place marked with `*` character.
 This feature also applies to POST data.
+Multiple injection points are supported and will be assessed sequentially.

 Question(s):
 [#1](http://thread.gmane.org/gmane.comp.security.sqlmap/731)